R

 Using R with ADA / Databricks

-See our guidance on how to connect to Databricks from R Studio
+See our guidance on how to connect to Databricks SQL Warehouse from R Studio, and how to connect to Databricks personal cluster from R studio

 You can also view example R code using the Databricks code template notebooks